1heart/LeaderMS-English/README.md

 ### Build and run the server

-To build the server and copy it into `dist/`:
+To clean, build the server and copy it into `dist/`:

 ```
-gradle createServer
+gradle clean createServer
 ```